 What are the must-do dog-friendly events in Durham?

 Bark in the Park– Dog-friendly promo nights at select Durham Bulls games.
-See the 2019 dates on our guide to the Bulls Promotional Nights.

 Where can I adopt a dog in Durham?